DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/30 Encoding in Text-Based Editors.md

-Text-based editors such as [TextBox](/Documentation/ApiReference/UI_Components/dxTextBox/), [AutoComplete](/Documentation/ApiReference/UI_Components/dxAutocomplete/), and [HtmlEditor](/Documentation/ApiReference/UI_Components/dxHtmlEditor/) do not provide an API to encode data out of the box.
-We recommend that you encode the editor output before you transfer this data to the server.
+Text editors, such as [TextBox](/Documentation/ApiReference/UI_Components/dxTextBox/), [Autocomplete](/Documentation/ApiReference/UI_Components/dxAutocomplete/), [HtmlEditor](/Documentation/ApiReference/UI_Components/dxHtmlEditor/), do not encode user input.
+We recommend that you apply third-party sanitizing tools to the user input before you submit it to the server.
 One of the possible ways to do it is to wrap these editors into an HTML `form` element and override the `submit` event:

 ---